Novicell/novicell-mapbuilder/README.md

 ## Found a bug?
 You're more than welcome to fork the project and fix any bug you may find.
 Submit a pull request, and we will review it as quickly as possible, and merge it when approved.

+## Improvement?
+If you have an improvement for the project, please fork the project and create a pull request with the change.
+We will review it as quickly as possible, and merge it when approved.

 ## License
 MIT License - http://opensource.org/licenses/MIT